 Andrew’s childhood was full of adventure as most youngsters were, but he was also brought up with strict rules and discipline from both very religious parents.
-Andrew was educated at Birkenhead and Shrewsbury School’s before going to Merton College in Oxford to study engineering.
+From the age of 10 Andrew was referred to as Sandy.
+He was educated at Birkenhead and Shrewsbury School’s before going to Merton College in Oxford to study engineering.
 Andrew was also a very keen sportsman and became a member of the Oxford crew for the Oxford and Cambridge Boat Race in 1922 and 1923.

 Andrew was very good with his hands, and he had the ability to fix or improve anything mechanical.
 It was during the First World War, while Andrew was still a school boy, he sent the War Office a design on paper to allow a machine gun to fire from a propeller-driven aeroplane without damaging the propeller’s blades.